 89 Fun Facts About Thailand

-1. Thailand is a relatively new name for the country, as it was known as Siam up until 1939 and again during the period from 1946-1948.
+1. Thailand is a relatively new name for the country.
+Thailand's name before 1939 was “Siam” and it was Siam again during the period from 1946-1948.

 2. The official English name for the country is “The Kingdom of Thailand”.

 3. The term “Siamese twins” originated here when the country was still known as Siam.
 Two brothers, Chang and Eng Bunker were joined at the chest and their life inspired the term, which has now been replaced by the preferred term “conjoined twins”.